 Keith has been playing ultimate for over 17 years, in addition to coaching for 9 years at the college, club, and Professional level.
 Beginning his career at Paideia, Keith played at American University and club in DC and Atlanta.
 He currently coaches UConn Rise women's ultimate, and is also a Senior Editor and the Women's Coverage Coordinator at Ultiworld.com.

 Ren opened the world's first strength and conditioning facility dedicated to the sport of ultimate!
+She has been working with high-level ultimate athletes and teams closely for several years, mostly in the Seattle area, including the Rainmakers, Sockeye, Riot, and several others.
+She focuses on outlining and coaching paths to more powerful pain-free frisbee movement, and has become sought out for her athletic movement evaluations.
 She is proud to be focus her efforts on developing youth athletes and helping people come back from injuries.
 Ren is also currently obsessed with Krav Maga!

 Each URCA 2019 talk is available for free for 24 hours.
 If the talks you wanted to view have expired, you can still get access , via..